Insights on Variance Estimation for Blocked and Matched Pairs Designs: Alternative strategies for variance estimation

 \subsection{Pooling variance estimates}

-As we have seen, the most straightforward way to get an overall variance is to obtain variance estimates for all of the block specific estimates, and then combine them in a weighted average.
-For small blocks, obtaining these block specific estimates is difficult because we do not have enough units to estimate variances of the treatment arms.
-In this case we have two general options: When treatment effects are considered to be homogenous, we can use the variance of the estimates across the blocks knowing that the variability is dictated purely by block mean variability and not treatment effect variability.
-An alternative strategy is to use the variance estimates in other blocks to estimate the variances in the tractable blocks.
-We discuss this next.
+As we have seen, the driving idea behind the big block estimator to get an overall variance is to obtain variance estimates for all of the block specific estimates, and then combine them in a weighted average.
+This does not work for small blocks, as we do not have enough units to estimate variances of one of the treatment arms.
+If we had such estimates, however, we could aggregate as before.

-One such estimator is to, given a means of assessing how similar blocks are in terms of variance, simply use the variance of the closest big block for each small block.
+One way forward is to use the variance estimates in other blocks to estimate the variances in the intractable blocks.
+For example, if treatment effects within block were considered constant, one could use the variance estimate of the larger of the treatment or control group of the block as the variance of the other treatment arm.
+Alternatively, if given a means of assessing how similar blocks are in terms of their variance, one could simply use the variance of the closest big block for each small block.
 This typically requires some assumptions that, based on covariate values of the blocks, the variances of the potential outcomes are the same or similar.
 Similarly, Abadie and Imbens created an estimator of the variance for matched pairs that involves pairing the closest matched pairs and creating a pooled variance estimator for the two blocks together \citep[][]{abadie2008}.
 They found that their estimator was asymptotically unbiased given certain conditions, such as the closeness of pairs increasing as the sample size grew.
 Although the asymptotic results derived in their paper are not necessarily appropriate here, this could be a reasonable plug-in estimator under the assumptions that (i) the covariate(s) that create the strata are related to the potential outcomes and variance and that (ii) the small strata are more similar to each other than the larger strata.